AnmarHani/FitTracker/README.md

 - NONE

 # Description:
-- A mobile app that allows users to track their exercises and improve
+- A mobile app that allows users to track their exercises and gym improvement

 # Technologies:
 ## Frontend